c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/content/posts/redline/redline-stealer.en.md

 ## Situation

-Muta from `SomeOrdinaryGamers` uploaded a video on *Redline Stealer* on Aug 14, 2022, which infected Martin Shkreli.

-### Key Points
+Muta from [SomeOrdinaryGamers](https://www.youtube.com/@SomeOrdinaryGamers) uploaded a video on *Redline Stealer* on Aug 14, 2022, which infected [Martin Shkreli](https://en.wikipedia.org/wiki/Martin_Shkreli).
+The purpose of this analysis is to destroy *Redline Stealer* (specifically the version that infected [Martin Shkreli](https://en.wikipedia.org/wiki/Martin_Shkreli)), beginning to end.
+We will be writing our own configuration extractor, compiling our own version of *Redline Stealer* in Visual Studio (without source code), write detection signature and tear apart every aspect of the attack chain.
+The entire live video series of reverse engineering this is available on [YouTube](https://www.youtube.com/channel/UCk9BugRahSWgPLYOAA3QH4w) for everyone!

+If you wish to support my work, you can buy me a coffee [here](buymeacoffee.com/c3rb3ru5d3d53c).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/L4ske42sAXQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Executive Summary
 - *Redline Stealer* has the ability to communicate with multiple C2 hosts.
 - *Redline Stealer* has the ability to present a message box to the user upon execution.
 - *Redline Stealer* communicates with the C2 server using Simple Object Access Protocol (SOAP).